 Things you should know: It can take three months or more to obtain an SBA loan, and by the time the documentation process is over, they’ll probably know the color of your toothbrush.
+It typically requires up to 20% cash down.
 The loan also requires 100 percent collateral.
 If most of your collateral comes from home equity, you may want to consider a home equity loan instead.

 Friends and family

 You may have friends or relatives who are willing to invest in your success.

 Advantages: They know you, they are typically flexible on repayment terms and they may have expertise that they can offer your business.
 They may not require collateral.

 Things you should know: If the business doesn’t meet expectations, it may strain your relationships.
 Family and friends may also seek equity in exchange for your investment, which would create a partnership arrangement.

 Partnerships can allow two or more people to combine their resources to purchase a Just Between Friends franchise.
 If partners complement one another’s skill sets and add value to the business, it can be a great arrangement.